-- The Respondent argued that the only issue in this hearing is parking and parking is included in rental income of residential property. - The Respondent argued that based on the comparable sales evidence before the board, this information supports the current assessment and GIM used.
+- The Respondent argued that the only issue in this hearing is parking and parking is included in rental income of residential property.
+There is no deduction for parking. - The Respondent argued that based on the comparable sales evidence before the board, this information supports the current assessment and GIM used.